zgbjgg/kvdb_android_java_lib/README.md

 > In the ```Sample.java``` class there is an example of how use the backend connection and the actions related to the backend as storing new data, fetching data, updating data and deleting data.
 The module_test in the kvdb_android project is responsible for tracking the data and the table that is used on this example is ```your_table``` is also defined on the kvdb_android project under priv directory in the file ```kvdb_backend_tables```

-Sample Main Activity
+sample Main Activity
 ====================

-The ```SampleMainActiviti``` class shows how to implement the backend into an application (apk).
+The ```SampleMainActivity``` class shows how to implement the backend into an application (apk).
 Here can you see a screenshot of the app running in a device

 ![alt text](https://github.com/zgbjgg/kvdb_android_java_lib/raw/master/screenshot/screenshot.jpg "Test kvdb")